OpenDSA/OpenDSA/RST/en/NP/NPCoping.rst

 attempts to organize the processing of all the subproblems to a problem so that the work is done efficiently.

-If we need to do a brute-force search of the entire solution space, we can use :term:`backtracking` to visit all of the possible solutions organized in a solution tree.
+If we need to do a brute-force search of the entire :term:`solution space`, we can use :term:`backtracking` to visit all of the possible solutions organized in a :term:`solution tree`.
 For example, SATISFIABILITY has :math:`2^n` possible ways to assign truth values to the :math:`n` variables contained in the Boolean expression being satisfied.